Emiliano Zapata, Morelos: Climate

 Emiliano Zapata has a tropical climate, Aw according to the Köppen climate classification.
 Summers have much more rain than winters.
 The temperature averages 23.2 °C (°F) and rainfall averages 917 mm per year.
 May is the hottest month and January is the coldest.

 Relief and waterways

 The municipality is located between two hills: Montenegro on the east and Texcal on the west.
 The highest elevation is Cueva del Aire hill with an altitude of 1,650 meters (5,413 ft.) above sea level.
 Sierra Madre del Sur has an altitude of 1,240 meters.

 Las Fuentes River and a branch of the Apatlaco River flow from north to south.
 The Agua Salada River and the Yautepec River also cross the municipality.
 Other streams are Palo Blanco, La Rosa and Roque.
 There are five large wells.

-Ecosystems
+Flora and fauna

 Vegetation is mostly low deciduous forest of warm climate; higuerilla, black amate (acacia), guaje, jarilla, cactus, and carriage.
 Jacaranda, tabachin, casahuate, ceiba, and bougainvillea are common.